kleydon/Customizable-Button-Demo-OSX-Swift/README.md

 # Customizable-Button-Demo-OSX-Swift

-A highly customizable button class for cocoa / OSX, written in Swift.
+Demo of a highly customizable button class for cocoa / OSX, written in Swift.

 Permits customizing the following, via InterfaceBuilder or via code: